git504/Learn-Home/README.md

 4. **Kanban**

-A Kanban breaking down the project, in a macro way (technical details excluded) into blocks of features and sub-features for development.
+A Kanban breaking down the project, in a **macro way** (_technical details excluded_) into blocks of features and sub-features for development.
 I have started the breakdown in this kanban on [notion](https://learnathome-p10.notion.site/), it's up to you to complete the "ANALYZE" column on the same model.
-You can work on Notion, Trello or GitHub.

 ![Logo](./Tools/soutenance.png "Kanban, P10")